-Legal studies explores the effects of law and legality on economic and political systems.
-Degree programs in legal studies are suitable for students who wish to pursue a legal career other than lawyer, as well as for those who plan to go on to law school.
+Legal studies programs explore the effects of law and legality on economic and political systems.
+Degree programs in legal studies are available at the bachelor's and master's degree levels and are suitable for students who wish to pursue a legal career other than as a lawyer, as well as for those who plan to go on to law school.
 Programs combine liberal arts coursework with an extensive study of the legal system.

 Bachelor of Arts in Legal Studies

 Bachelor's programs in legal studies place a strong emphasis on research, writing and critical-thinking skills as well as on the historical and theoretical foundations of law.
 They prepare students for entry-level positions in fields where knowledge of the legal system is expected or beneficial.
 Common topics include constitutional interpretation, legal processes, producing legal documents, legal analysis, and ethical principles.
 Students are encouraged to complete the majority of their general education courses before moving into the core curriculum of a bachelor's degree program in legal studies.
 Prior coursework in judicial process or American government is recommended.

 Many programs also suggest that students take ample writing courses to prepare for the large amount of legal writing that is required.
 Upon completion of the program, students will have a basic understanding of the constitutional principles of the U.S. legal system, ethical considerations in law, and administrative disputes.
 Internships are often available with law firms, government agencies and judges.
 Common coursework of a legal studies bachelor's degree program includes:

 - Legal systems in American society